ChristophGeske/Covid-19-Detector/README.md

 But the latest research has also shown, that Omicron affects the upper airways more than the lung which might be the reason for less sevarity and might result in decreased accurecy when only relying on cough data.
 Therefore a focous should be put on other sounds like voice and breathing as well!

-The development of a publically available Covid test using only the microphone in widly available Android and iOS phones could help reduce the impact the Omicron wave will have.
+The development of a publically available Covid test using only the microphone in widly available Android and iOS phones could help reduce the impact the Omicron wave by detecting infection earlier.

 ## Current state of the project